JMariadlcs/audits/README.md

-# JMariadlcs - devScrooge Smart Contract Audits
+# Jose María de la Cruz - Smart Contract Audits

 This repository serves as a compilation of all the security audit contributions made by Jose María.
 The audits are divided into 3 main categories: solo audits, team-up audits, and reported issues from auditing competitions.
 Some of the private audits are conducter under the name of [Guardian Audits](https://twitter.com/guardianaudits) and [UNSNARL](https://twitter.com/unsnarl_secure) to which I currently participate.